 To find out what she’s talking about, enjoy our little home video above.

-Editor Noelle Loh Videography Justin Chen Hair & makeup Manisa Tan All clothes and accessories Chanel and Lee’s own
+Editor Noelle Loh Videography Justin Chen Hair & Makeup Manisa Tan All Clothes & Accessories Chanel and Lee’s own